Particular/docs.particular.net/transports/upgrades/asbs-1.7to1.8.md

 ## Replacing shorteners with naming conventions

-For existing shoteners, the logic has to be moved into appropreate naming conventions.
+For existing shoteners, the logic has to be moved into appropriate naming conventions.
 To retain the same behavior, a length check needs to be added to the naming conventions logic.

+### SubscriptionNameShortener

+To shorten subscription names without changing the naming convention, apply the shortening logic to `Type.FullName` of the passed event name.